Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Experimental Result and Analysis

 \subsubsection{\textbf{Number of Attack Steps}}

 Table. \ref{tab:supernet_transferability_number_of_attack_steps} indicates that the subnet performs better even if the supernet is under fewer number of attack steps during the adversarial training.
-The third row $S_{8/255}^{2}$ denotes the supernet is under white-box PGD attack with 2 steps in adversarial training and the second row $S_{8/255}^{1}$ denotes the supernet is under white-box PGD attack with 1 step in adversarial training.
 In comparison with $S_{8/255}^{10}$, $S_{8/255}^{2}$ helps to increase the adversarial accuracy and clean accuracy by 6.4$\%$ and 4.5$\%$, respectively, and reduce its subnet model size by 3.6$\%$.
 In addition, the gap between $S_{8/255}^{1}$ and our baseline $S_{8/255}^{10}$ is very tiny for different objectives.
 So we surmise that the supernet will have strong transferability even we reduce the number of attack steps for its own adversarial training.
 Moreover, we can easily observe that the adversarial accuracy of subnets is strongly affected by the epsilon size but not the number of attack steps.
 For example, the difference of the adversarial accuracy $P_{2/255}^{10}$, $P_{2/255}^{30}$ and $P_{2/255}$ is very small regardless how the supernet is trained.
 It meets the same conclusion in Table. \ref{tab:supernet_transferability_number_of_attack_steps_svhn}.
 Therefore, we think that this observation not only helps us to save much more training time by reducing the number of attack steps but also make it possible for the subnets to obtain stronger adversarial defensive ability.